 - Constitutional law

 A paralegal internship is also required, where you will gain valuable on-the-job experience in the legal field.
-Check out this link for more information about TAMUC’s best paralegal bachelor’s degree online.

 University of Southern Mississippi

-Founded in 1910, the University of Southern Mississippi is a Carnegie R1 research institution, earning it the title of one of the nation’s leading research universities.
+The University of Southern Mississippi is a Carnegie R1 research institution, earning it the title of one of the nation’s leading research universities.
 Southern Miss features the oldest ABA-approved paralegal program in the state, so you won’t want to miss this one!
 The actual degree is a Bachelor of Arts in legal studies with a paralegal concentration option.

 The legal studies faculty at Southern Miss include practicing lawyers and legal professionals, dedicated to helping students reach their academic goals.
 This program entails 124 credits hours, including 3-9 credits towards internships.
 Major courses include: